micaelacq/Papago/README.md

 - pdfUrl: URL of the PDF directory.
 In this way you can integrate your own PDFs.
 - pdfSuffix: Suffix of your PDF files (including "."), e.g. ".pdf".
 - bootstrap3: set to `true` if you are using _Bootstrap 3_

+To change the title or spacing you can work on the html code at the bottom of the document (after the `</script`> tag).